sebastien-zhou/documentation-ia-product/documentation/igrc-platform/review-wizard/02-structure.md

 The filters are implemented as rules in the Brainwave product which means that complex filtering is available.
 Here are some examples (from basic to sophisticated):

-- accounts from the Exyxo repository
+- accounts from the Elyxo repository
 - accounts belonging to ActiveDirectory groups containing the word 'Admin'
 - orphan accounts giving access to SAP
 - active accounts belonging to an identity who has moved (job or organization) less that 3 month ago.

-## Scope warning
+### Scope warning

 When combining the 'Who' and the 'What', there is a potential issue with the completeness.
 Let's continue with the previous example (right review by organization managers).